-A classic car cruise gives those enthusiasts the chance to do just that.
-There is nothing more thrilling than a parade of classic cars traveling through town, and organizing an event in your home town is the perfect way to share your favorite vehicle with the wider world.
+A classic car cruise gives enthusiasts the chance to do just that.
+There is nothing more thrilling than a parade of classic cars travelling through town, and organizing an event in your home town is the perfect way to share your pride and joy with the wider world.
 Here are easy steps you can take that will make your classic car cruise dream a reality.

 Get in Touch with Your Local Municipal Officials

 You'll likely need permission to run your classic car cruise.
 It may require the closing of local streets and will involve lots of advance advertising.
 Talk to your local municipality about how to make sure you get this all done in time.

 Be sure to start planning with plenty of time to spare.
 The wheels of bureaucracy can move pretty slowly, and the more time you give yourself the better off you'll be.

 Read up on Northwest Deuce Days—the best Canadian car show you've never heard of.